ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

 \subsubsection{ContactNet Evaluation}

-After training the ContactNet, we can quickly obtain the optimal foothold by sorting in decreasing order $\vect{\hat{Y}}$.
-In certain situations where terrain restrictions exist, we not only have to sort the $\vect{\hat{Y}}$ but also select a \textit{safe} one, i.e. the foothold that intersects with the ground.
-We identify the subset of feasible footholds from the allowed ones using knowledge of the terrain map.
-An example for such a situation is shown in Fig. \ref{fig:snapshot}, where the robot is expected to walk across stepping stones (green objects).
-The red circles correspond to all the allowed footholds of the Left Front leg that are ahead of the hip position (note that the allowed locations behind the actual foothold are not shown for image clarity but are also evaluated in this situation).
-The yellow disk represents the optimal foothold location in $\vect{\hat{Y}}$ (that is the one with the minimum cost according to the ContactNet) but it must be discarded since there is no terrain below it.
-Consequently, we select the foothold corresponding to the blue disk, which is the best location that also intersects with the terrain.
-The trajectory optimizer is then used to move the robot to the chosen foothold.
+After training the ContactNet, we can quickly obtain the optimal foothold by constructing the vector of indices that sort in decreasing order $\vect{\hat{Y}}$ (we refer to this vector as $\vect{\hat{Y}'}$) and pick the first value.
+In the example before, assuming a perfect output of the neural network, we have $\vect{\hat{Y}} = [1/2, 2/2, 0/2]$, and so $\vect{\hat{Y}'} = [1, 0, 2]$.
+This means that the action number 1 in the discretized set is the optimal one.
+Even though we consider only flat terrains, in certain situations some options in $\vect{\hat{Y}'}$ must be discarded because \textit{unsafe}, i.e. they correspond to a point in which there is a hole in the terrain.
+We identify if a foothold is safe by using the knowledge of the terrain map.
+In particular, we iteratively check the elements in the vector $\vect{\hat{Y}'}$ till we find the one that does not coincide with a hole.
+Since $\vect{\hat{Y}'}$ has been ordered based on the lower cost function, this approach chooses the optimal safe action (which leg to move and where to place the foot).
+An example of such a situation is shown in Fig. \ref{fig:snapshot}, where the robot is expected to walk across stepping stones.
+The red circles correspond to some of the allowed footholds of the Left Front leg.
+The others are not shown for image clarity but are also evaluated in this situation.
+The yellow disk represents the first value in $\vect{\hat{Y}'}$, but it cannot be selected since there is no terrain below it.
+Consequently, we check the following elements in $\vect{\hat{Y}'}$ till the first one that is coherent with the terrain, e.g. blue disk.

-\textit{Remark:} We chose to discretize the foothold locations and rank all of them, particularly to navigate complicated terrain situations online.
-Note that there is no increase in contact planning time with terrain complexity because the ContactNet provides the ranks of the foothold locations all the time.
-This is in contrast with other optimization~\cite{Deits14, fernbach2020c} and sampling~\cite{Amatucci2022} based planners.
+\textit{Remark:} We chose to discretize the foothold locations and rank all of them, mainly to navigate complicated terrain situations online without adding the morphology of the terrain directly into the formulation.